adnanuzulmez/BrBa-characters/README.md

-# Random Chooser
+# Breaking Bad Characters

-A simple random chooser, developed with ReactJs
+Breaking Bad characters info, used The Breaking Bad API, developed with ReactJs

-Here is the Live Demo https://random-chooser.herokuapp.com/
+you can see the Live Demo from https://brba-characters.herokuapp.com